 How To Become A Police Officer

-Do you want a career that would put you in a position to enforce the law?
-Are you comfortable with the idea that you could be putting your life in danger whenever you would be arresting criminals and other violators of the law?
-If the answer to both these questions is an astounding yes, then you could consider becoming a police officer.
-In this profession, you will be assigned to patrol a particular area and look out for any activity that is illegal or out of the ordinary.
+A police officer is assigned to patrol a particular area and look out for any activity that is illegal or out of the ordinary.
 If there are suspicious activities, you investigate.
 You will usually be working with a partner while you’re on duty.

 You will also responding to both emergency situations as well as non-emergency ones, such as helping an elderly person cross the street.
 Some of the emergencies that you could be asked to go to include medical problems, i.e. someone having a heart attack at home, disaster rescue and imminent dangers to life and limb such as when a robber has entered a person’s house.
 If you happen to be assigned on traffic duty, you will ensure that traffic flows smoothly.
 If there are drivers that are violating traffic rules then it is your job to stop them and issue them citations.

 The more exciting and dangerous part of the work of police officers happen when you are apprehending suspects caught doing something wrong.
 This includes those arrests made in the person’s home or place of work authorized by a warrant that you had obtained from the court.
 Although Hollywood movies may have exaggerated those car chase sequences a bit, motor vehicle pursuits and exchange of gunfire are all part of the job of a police officer.